KxSystems/docs/docs/wp/rt-tick/index.md

   LogfileHandle enlist (`replay;`TradeWithQuote;d); }
 ```

 Besides inserting the new trades with prevalent quote information into the trade table, the above function also appends the new records to its custom logfile.
-This logfile will be replayed upon recovery/startup of the RTS.
+This logfile will be replayed upon recovery/startup of the RTE.
 Note that the replay function is named `replay`.
 This differs from the conventional TP logfile where the replay function was called `upd`.

 The next section defines the intraday behavior upon receiving new quotes: